-COC100 Computer Concepts
+COC100 Computer Concepts "O"

 This course introduces the student to computer terminology and concepts.
-This course includes a history of computer, computer components, and an introduction to common operating systems.
+This course includes a history of computers, computer components, and an introduction to common operating systems.
 In addition, the course includes a hands-on introduction to the Windows operating system and word processing, spreadsheet, database and presentation graphics applications programs.
 Lab included.
-Prerequisite(s): None